FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

-If you’re an experienced cyclist, you will already know that half the battle on the bike is with your mind and half with your body.
-Your mind will try to talk you out of taking the test, of slacking during the test and try to convince you it isn’t necessary.
+If you’re an experienced cyclist, you will already know that half the battle on the bike is with your mind and a half with your body.
+Your mind will try to talk you out of taking the test, slacking during the test, and trying to convince you it isn’t necessary.

-Once under way, you have to mentally fight for the entire duration of the test to you give it your all while ignoring that inner voice that says it is unnecessary.
+Once underway, you have to mentally fight for the entire duration of the test to give it your all while ignoring that inner voice that says it is unnecessary.

 Mental preparation for the effort ahead is essential.

-Visualization of the test, of your goal, of your intention and the results will all help you complete it properly.
+Visualization of the test, of your goal, of your intention, and the results will all help you complete it correctly.

 2. Get Proper Rest Beforehand